 Kaiwhakahaere Huke Kōwaro

-Pay for mine and quarry managers varies widely depending on the size of the operation, the type of material being extracted, and the number of staff employed.
+Pay for mine and quarry managers varies depending on location and how many staff they manage.

 What you will do